Centaurioun/SwiftDefaultApps/MIGRATION_NOTES.md

 We moved the specific code that caused the loop out of `SWDA-Common` and into the Prefpane source files where it belongs:
 -   Moved `extension NSControl` (UI code) to `Subclasses.swift`.
 -   Moved `extension LSRolesMask` (UI data mapping) to `SWDAHandlersModel.swift`.

+## 6. Cleanup of Legacy Artifacts

+### The Problem
+The repository contained a `Packages/` folder with an old copy of `SwiftCLI-2.0.3`.
+This was likely a leftover from an older package management strategy (vendoring dependencies).

+### The Fix
+We deleted the `Packages/` folder.
+The project now relies entirely on Swift Package Manager to fetch the correct version of `SwiftCLI` (from your fork) into the `.build/` directory.
+This keeps the repository clean and ensures we are using the version specified in `Package.swift`.

 ## How to Build and Run